Niklan/Glisseo/README.md

 At the best, utilities is never used, because they meant to have styles with `!important` key.
 Use it in the cases where you can't do it without it.

-**PostCSS** starter doesn't have SETTINGS and TOOLS levels, because they are intended for SASS-only features.

 ## Starter theme

-**STARTER** — starter theme based on PostCSS.
-It's most closely to vanilla CSS.
-Only several plugins are used.
-It's intended to give you absolute control of your styles with small QoL improvements.
-Mostly it gives you some future CSS syntax and CSS optimization, nothing else.
+**STARTER** — the only starter theme.
+It's fully vanilla CSS and JavaScript.

 ### Create theme from starter